Leody Taveras Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 12th in baseball in home runs allowed (117 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (117 total, 1.1 per game).

-- In his last time out on Tuesday against the Pittsburgh Pirates, the right-hander threw 4 1/3 innings, allowing seven earned runs while surrendering eight hits.
+- The lefty's most recent time out came on Wednesday against the Pittsburgh Pirates, when he tossed six innings, surrendering one earned run while allowing two hits.

-- The 36-year-old has put up an ERA of 4.80, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.